Cruising Association: History

 The restrictions on cruising in these immediate post-war years are obvious from the sort of questions referred to Council, in the hope that official rather than individual representations would prove to be valuable.
 Typical examples ranged from the difficulty of obtaining milk at Falmouth (rationing of course was still being imposed) to worries about oil discharge at Milford Haven, the threat to Southwold harbour from proposals to build a dam for land drainage and the height of electricity cables on the river Axe.
-Perhaps the most useful action from the C.A. was to persuade British Rail to revive the Yachtsman's Rail Ticket.
+Perhaps the most useful action from the CA was to persuade British Rail to revive the Yachtsman's Rail Ticket.

 The Library and Information Centre

 As early as September 1924 Hanson could write: "Already we have a collection of great interest, containing a number of beautiful books, among which every reader and many a student can satisfy his taste.
 Some of the books in the Wanted list are difficult to find and assistance members can offer will be appreciated."

 There had been general agreement from the very earliest days of the association about the principle of forming a Library, but whether many members had any idea of the sort of Library that Hanson had in mind is open to doubt.
 Hanson himself loved browsing in bookshops, but in building up the Library it was important that he had expert help from one of the two booksellers in London who specialised in books about Travel and the Sea.
 Both shops were founded during the 1850s and Maggs Bros. worked with Sir James Caird, helping him to build the library of the National Maritime Museum.
 All the books, which both collectors needed, were available on the market and prices were reasonable.
 So it came about that the CA Library was not just a collection of useful, instructional and informative books but one of two great collections of books to do with the Sea.

 In 1990 some of the rarest and most fragile parts of the collection were sold to Cambridge University Library where they form the Hanson Collection and the headquarters at Limehouse Basin was built with the proceeds.
 Ironically, these rare and valuable books, manuscripts, and charts are now more readily available for inspection by members than they were when they were kept in secure storage at the Association's own premises.
 Any member of the Association can obtain a reader's ticket at the Cambridge University Library by application to the Association's headquarters.